Left orderings on inductive limits of amalgamated free products: Backgrounds

-The obtained pair of the group and the left ordering $(X,<_{X})$ can be substitute for Theorem \ref{thm:Ito} again as a pair $(H,<_{H})$ as Ito said.
-Therefore, by the recursive construction, we can obtain the chain of the groups which have isolated orderings individually.
-In this paper, we will generalize the two groups and their isolated orderings to countably generated groups and left orderings of them.
-Furtheremore, generalized left orderings are not isolated.

-\begin{rem} In general, above two theorems provide different isolated orderings from each other for the following reason; Theorem \ref{thm:Ito} restricts the groups to groups having a cofinal element but the group of theorem \ref{thm:Dehornoy} may have no cofinal elements. \end{rem}
+\begin{rem} In general, the above two theorems provide different isolated orderings for the following reason: the group $X$ of Theorem \ref{thm:Ito} necessarily has a cofinal element, while the group $G$ of Theorem \ref{thm:Dehornoy} may have no cofinal elements. \end{rem}